 Changes in our C3 AI Software and, if required, obtaining the necessary export license or other authorization for a particular sale, or changes in export, sanctions, and import laws, may result in the delay or loss of sales opportunities, delay the introduction and sale of subscriptions to our C3 AI Software in international markets, prevent our customers with international operations from using our C3 AI Software or, in some cases, prevent the access or use of our C3 AI Software to and from certain countries, governments, persons, or entities altogether.
 Further, any change in export or import regulations, economic sanctions or related laws, shift in the enforcement or scope of existing regulations or change in the countries, governments, persons, or technologies targeted by such regulations could result in decreased use of our C3 AI Software or in our decreased ability to export or sell our C3 AI Software to existing or potential customers with international operations.
-Any decreased use of our C3 AI Software or limitation on our ability to export or sell our C3 AI Software to sell our C3 AI Software to sell our C3 AI Software to existing or potential customers with international operations.
-Any decreased use of our C3 AI Software or limitation on our ability to export or sell our C3 AI Software or limitation.
+Any decreased use of our C3 AI Software or limitation on our ability to export or sell our C3 AI Software would likely harm our business.